tmtsoftware/esw-segment-db-prototype/README.md

 See [here](https://developer.atlassian.com/cloud/jira/platform/basic-auth-for-rest-apis/) for more information.

-To start the server, run:
+To start the server, run (using csw-services for CSW-4.0.0):

 ```
 $ csw-services start